nishamuktewar/techtree/topics/uberStylePayments.md

 #Fast Forward Labs Update [Logo Header]
-#Electronic Regulars: New App Models Connecting Physical Experiences with Transactions
+#Electronic Regulars: New App Models Connecting Physical Experiences with Mobile Transactions

 This update discusses recent mobile device apps that facilitate transactions around real-world experiences and services.

 Physical experiences are increasingly being supplemented by digital payment and service methods on mobile devices.
-A user enters payment and/or customer information into the app once, then does not need to think about re-authorizing in the future, much like Amazon's one-click feature, brought into the real world.
-This facilitates smoother, faster transactions that benefit customers and vendors.
+At first, entering payment information seems like a familiar ecommerce setting, where the card is not present (CNP) but can still be authorized directly

+For a given app, the user enters payment information once into a digital wallet, then skips re-authorization in the future.
+This differs structurally from saving a payment method in an ecommerce site, then authorizing a payment for a product at a later time.
+User authorization is implicitly assumed, and the user is charged based on information tied directly to their mobile phone - for example, GPS location or presence at a specific retail point of sale (POS).

+[are we talking just about Uber-style apps where there is no further optimization?
+In that case, cast a wide net about mobile payments and then real it in to focus on the individual parts...]

+This facilitates smoother, potentially faster transactions that give vendors better access to data surrounding transactions.

+may benefit customers and vendors.
 In essence, this approach establishes a trust relationship between the customer that reassures the vendor that the customer will pay, emulating the experience of a user being a "regular" of that vendor.

+One of the early definers of the mobile payment space is Starbucks, which retrofits existing cash registers by generating scannable barcodes (or QR codes?) that work online or offline.

+ completion or check-in of a physical experience

+as in payment forms are designed specifically for phone use.

+ not need to think about re-authorizing in the future, much like Amazon's one-click feature, brought into the real world.

 ##Examples